 7. Tamarin Beach

 Tourists willing to explore the beaches of Mauritius in their raw form should definitely pay a visit to the Tamarin Beach and get a glimpse of the golden white curve of the beach and majestic Black River Moutain Range at the backdrop.

 Sojourning amidst the crowd-pleasing Souillac and Bel Ombre at the south of Mauritius, this beach is famous for “Galets” or rocky chunks and uniquely lacks a trace of sand.

-People fr4om all over the world gather here to explore the beach of Gris Gris in Mauritius.
-The spectacular view of heavy waves crashing at the face of mighty rocks or foothills, from the top of a cliff, can never be defined with enough words.
+People from all over the world gather here to explore the beach of Gris Gris in Mauritius.
+The spectacular view of heavy waves crashing in the face of mighty rocks or foothills, from the top of a cliff, can never be defined with enough words.